publicissapient-france/hands-on-assistant/google-assistant/README.md

 # Objective

-The objectif of this hands-on session is to create a conversational application for Google Assistant using [Actions on Google](https://developers.google.com/actions/).
+The objective of this hands-on session is to create a conversational application for Google Assistant using [Actions on Google](https://developers.google.com/actions/).

 Before start, let's clarify some concepts:

 - **The Google Assistant**: A conversation between you and Google that helps you get more done in your world.
 - **Google Home**: an assistant-enabled smart speaker.
 Android phones also have the assistant enabled.
 - **Actions On Google**: The platform that enables developers to build apps for the Google Assistant.
-Currently you can use Dialogflow, Actions SDK & Converse.ai to create custom app.
+Currently you can use DialogFlow, Actions SDK & Converse.ai to create custom app.

 Among different solutions provided by Actions on Google, we are going to use [DialogFlow](https://console.dialogflow.com/api-client/) and [Firebase](https://console.firebase.google.com/)